cdsap/Pagan/README.md

       - `remote task cache + dependencies cache`: Combines remote task caching with dependency caching.
       - `remote task cache - transforms cache`: Caches task outputs remotely, excluding transforms.
       - `remote task cache + dependencies cache - transforms cache`: Combines remote task, dependency caching, and excludes transforms.
+      - `no caching`: Disables all forms of caching.

   - `os_args`: OS configurations for each variant.
     - **Description**: Defines the operating system settings for each variant, specifying which OS image to use during the workflow execution.
 This is useful for testing builds across different environments.
     - **Format**: A JSON string specifying the OS for each variant.